Configure AD (Active Directory) Polices

 • Roaming Clients / Device Agents - Setup, Configure, and Manage

-ScoutDNS provides device agents for organizations what wish to cover devices with DNS layer protection on and off the network.
-The ScoutDNS device agent is an extremely lightweight application best installed on managed devices where administrative ...
+ScoutDNS provides device agents for organizations that wish to protect devices with DNS-layer security both on and off the network.
+The ScoutDNS device agent is an extremely lightweight application, best installed on managed devices where ...

 • Add System Users - Role Based Access